mdibaiee/Mickey.js/README.md

 **.blink( delay, cursor )**

 Has two optional arguments `delay` and `cursor`.
-The cursor blinks with a `delay`, if you wan't to specify the cursor to be blinked, add `cursor`.
+The cursor blinks with a `delay`, if you want to specify the cursor to be blinked, add `cursor`.

 Defaults values: